Deepak699/BasicCRUDapi/README.md

 Installation:'npm install'

-Usage:'npm run dev' it will start server
+Usage:'npm run dev' it will start server and ctrl+c will stop the server